Dallas Medical Clinic Helping Injured U.S. Forest Service Workers in Texas

 The most common types of accidents for administrators are falls, motor vehicle accidents, and falling objects accidents.
 Even when they take place in an office environment, these accidents can result in injuries that both keep the administrator from work and affect their daily life – such as head, back, and knee injuries.

-The most common types of injuries for administrators are repetitive stress injuries and overuse injuries.
-These injuries could be the result on a non-ergonomic desk environment, too many repetitive motions, improper lifting, or a lack of desk breaks.
-These injuries could manifest as tendonitis, carpal tunnel syndrome, or bulging discs, and should be treated by a doctor as soon as symptoms appear.
+The most common types of injuries for administrators are repetitive stress and overuse injuries.
+These could be the result of a non-ergonomic desk environment, too many repetitive motions, improper lifting, or a lack of desk breaks.
+They could manifest as tendonitis, carpal tunnel syndrome, or bulging discs, and should be treated by a doctor as soon as symptoms appear.
 Our Dallas federal workers’ comp doctors can provide the medical care you need.

-Contact Our Work Injury Doctor Today And Start The Healing Process
+Contact Our Federal Workers’ Comp Doctor Today And Start The Healing Process

 Whether you spend your days as a U.S. Forest Service employee who tromps through the woods wearing a hardhat and hauling equipment, or whether you spend your days as a U.S. Forest Service employee who works in a traditional office environment, getting injured on the job can have serious consequences for your health, well-being, and career.
 A minor injury can be a setback that causes you to miss work and tally a significant number of medical bills, while a serious injury could throw your job and finances into peril on a long-term basis.